snaheth/azure-resource-manager-rpc/v1.0/resource-api-reference.md

 The resource provider should return 200 (OK) to indicate that the operation completed successfully.

 If the resource does not exist, 404 (NotFound) should be returned.
-For other errors (e.g. internal errors) use the appropriate HTTP error code.

 If the resource group does not exist, 404 (NotFound) will be returned by the proxy \*without\* reaching the resource provider.

 If the subscription does not exist, 404 (NotFound) will be returned by the proxy \*without\* reaching the resource provider.
 If the subscription is not registered with the resource provider, it should return a 404 (NotFound) or an empty collection.

-When there are no types and all parent entities exist, it should return an empty collection.
-It must not return a 5xx status code or 403.
+If there are no types and all parent entities (resource group and subscription) exist, it should return an empty collection.
+It must not return a 5xx status code or 403 for this specific condition.

+For other errors use the appropriate HTTP error code (e.g. 500 for Internal server error).

 **Response Headers**